 How Much Does a Cofferdam Cost?

-The base cost of a temporary cofferdam depends on three factors – length, width and height.
-If you know the dimensions of the cofferdam(s) your project requires, call us for a free cofferdam cost estimate.
+The base cost of a temporary cofferdam depends on three factors – length, width, and height.
+Once you know the dimensions of the cofferdam(s) your project requires, call us for a free cofferdam cost estimate.
 (Note: When estimating the total cost of a cofferdam, be sure to factor in transportation.)

-Selecting a contractor (or contractors) to manufacture and install a temporary cofferdam to meet your specific needs is one of the most important decisions you will make to ensure the success of the project.
+Selecting a contractor to manufacture and install a temporary cofferdam to meet your specific needs is one of the most important decisions you will make to ensure the success of the project.

 There are several factors to be considered in cofferdam cost: